darklab8/fl-darkbot/docs/index.md

 - invite both to server [by link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=207952&scope=bot)
 - You must be Server owner or having `bot_controller` role in order to command the bot.
 - add to some channel by writing `. connect` (if u wish to disconnect bot from channel, write `.disconnect`)
+    - ensure you use bot on dedicated channel created for it.
+It automatically erases all not related msgs to bot operation after some time.
 - get help which commands are available by `. --help` or requesting help on sub commands `. base --help`
 - add base tag for tracking `. base tags add Research Station`
 - confirm it was added `. base tags list`